 Can phones even get viruses?

-Writing a successful virus that works on all Android devices is too difficult to be worthwhile.
+Writing a successful virus that works on all Android devices is impractical.
 Instead, a person has to pick a specific popular model.
 That will work, but as that phone loses popularity, the virus will die out along with the phone.
-So it’s not like a PC virus, that can have a long life expectancy.
+Android viruses have to deal with a harsher ecosystem than PC viruses.

 Apple iOS introduces some additional challenges.
-Even though the hardware and the operating system are much more monolithic, the way the system is designed makes virus-like behavior difficult.
+Even though the hardware and the operating system are much more monolithic, the way the system is designed makes virus-like behavior difficult, as long as you only load apps from the official app store.

 In short, if you’re not engaging in risky behavior, the likelihood your phone has a virus is pretty slim.